txdat/notes/obsidian/engineering/devops/k8s.md

 					- open container initiative (OCI)
 			- kubelet:
 				- manage pods (from podSpec) on its node by connection with api server and container runtime (like create/modify/delete pods, handle liveness/readiness probe, mount volumes, ...)
-				- run as daemon process (managed by `systemd)
+				- run as daemon process (managed by `systemd`)
-				- manage static pods directly (not from api-server): api-server, scheduler, and controller manager are static pods during control plane boostraping
+				- manage static pods directly (not from api-server): api-server, scheduler, and controller manager are static pods during control plane bootstrapping
-					- static pod spec are stored under directory `/ect/kubernetes/manifests`
+					- static pod spec are stored under directory `/etc/kubernetes/manifests`
 				- ![[Pasted image 20240209212825.png | 600]]
 			- kube-proxy:
 				- k8s' service is a way to expose pods, create an endpoint object that contains all ip addresses of pods under service